kiavashfaisali/KFSwiftImageLoader/README.md

 # KFSwiftImageLoader

-KFSwiftImageLoader is an extremely high-performance, lightweight, and energy efficient pure Swift async web image loader with memory and disk caching for iOS and  Watch.
+KFSwiftImageLoader is an extremely high-performance, lightweight, and energy-efficient pure Swift async web image loader with memory and disk caching for iOS and  Watch.

 This is the world's first  Watch-optimized async image loader with WKInterfaceImage extensions and intelligent automatic cache handling via WKInterfaceDevice.